sagigr/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## How ```run_analysis.R``` implements the above steps:

-* Require ```reshapre2``` and ```data.table``` librareis.
-* Load both test and train data
-* Load the features and activity labels.
-* Extract the mean and standard deviation column names and data.
-* Process the data.
-There are two parts processing test and train data respectively.
-* Merge data set.

-run_analyis.R - script for concatenating data sets and making a final tidy data set based on Galaxy S motion data collected from volunteers performing preset activities

-The data for this script can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This script uses the unzipped data set (download URL above) to create a tidy data set of mean() and std() motion variables collected using Galaxy S smartphones worn by volunteers performing pre-determined activities.
+## The Final Data Set

-The data available in final data set (tidy.txt) are described below:
+The data available in final data set '''tidy.txt''' are described below:
   -  subject - ID of the volunteer in the motion data study
   -  activity - a descriptive name of the predetermined movements for the volunteers
   -  The following measurements are present in both average [mean()] and average standard deviation [std()] for each       activity and subject (the meaning of each measurement can be found in features_info.txt):